In AP survey, ADs raise worries about women's college sports

+2 of11 Graphic page results of an AP survey of college athletic directors; 3c x 5 1/2 inches Created with Datawrapper/Associated Press Show More Show Less 3 of11

-2 of9 FILE - Oregon guard Will Richardson, right, drives up court in front of Southern California guard Tahj Eaddy (2) during the first half of a Sweet 16 game in the NCAA men's college basketball tournament at Bankers Life Fieldhouse in Indianapolis, in this Sunday, March 28, 2021, file photo.
+4 of11 FILE - Oregon guard Will Richardson, right, drives up court in front of Southern California guard Tahj Eaddy (2) during the first half of a Sweet 16 game in the NCAA men's college basketball tournament at Bankers Life Fieldhouse in Indianapolis, in this Sunday, March 28, 2021, file photo.
 Arena branding was among the differences people noticed between the NCAA’s two biggest events, the women’s and men’s basketball tournaments.
-Darron Cummings/AP Show More Show Less 3 of9
+Darron Cummings/AP Show More Show Less

 INDIANAPOLIS (AP) — To hear many of those in charge of Division I programs tell it, the state of play for women's sports could get worse, not better, under proposals that would put more money in the pockets of some college athletes.